mcanlas/typeclasses/typeclasses.md

 </code></pre>

-* Useful for hiding boilerplate
-* Season to taste
+Good for hiding context that is necessary but not essential for a function